debasish2110/Docker/README.md

 Docker follows a **client-server architecture**, consisting of the following major components:

+**How It Works**
+- The Docker Client is where users initiate actions (e.g., running a container, building an image).

+- The Docker Daemon acts as the server and handles these requests.
+It runs the actual containers, manages their life cycles, pulls images, etc.

 ---

 ### 1. Docker Engine

 The **Docker Engine** is the runtime that builds and runs containers.
 It is made up of three essential parts:

 #### a.
+Docker Client (`docker`)
+- The interface through which users interact with Docker.
+- Command-line tool that accepts user commands and translates them into Docker API calls.
+- Typically interacts with the Docker daemon on the same host, but can also communicate with remote Docker daemons.
+- Common commands: `docker build`, `docker run`, `docker stop`, `docker ps`, etc.

+#### b.
 Docker Daemon (`dockerd`)
 - Acts as the server component of Docker.
 - Continuously runs as a background process on the host machine.
 - Listens for Docker API requests over a UNIX socket or network interface.
 - Responsible for creating, managing, and executing Docker containers.
 - Can also manage Docker images, volumes, and networks.
 - Can communicate with other Docker daemons to manage Docker services in a distributed manner (used in Docker Swarm).

-#### b.
-Docker Client (`docker`)
-- The interface through which users interact with Docker.
-- Command-line tool that accepts user commands and translates them into Docker API calls.
-- Typically interacts with the Docker daemon on the same host, but can also communicate with remote Docker daemons.
-- Common commands: `docker build`, `docker run`, `docker stop`, `docker ps`, etc.

 #### c.
 Docker REST API
 - Defines how the client and other external tools communicate with the Docker daemon.